aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

         return random.choice(self.lbl2files[cls]), same
 ```

-Note the raw image transformation pipeline defined above is applied, together with an extra data augmentation during training.
+Note that the raw image transformation pipeline defined above is applied together with an extra data augmentation during training.
 This randomly swaps the two images from the pair without changing the label.

 ### Split and Dataloader

-Randomly split the dataset into train/validation partitions, and construct `dataloaders` for each of them with specified batch size.
+Here we randomly split the dataset into train/validation partitions, and construct `dataloaders` for each of them with specified batch size.

 ```python
 splits = RandomSplitter()(files)